 - Real estate values and the names listed on any deeds.

 - Any gifts of property the deceased may have made within the three (3) years preceding his/her death.

 - All other assets the deceased may have held, including payable on death accounts to a beneficiary.

-For more information regarding the administration of estates, please call or visit the Estates Division.
-No appointments are necessary and walk-ins are welcome.
+For more information regarding the administration of estates, please call or email the Estates Division.
 You may access Estate forms by clicking on the following link: http://www.nccourts.org/Forms/FormSearchResults.asp

 To view a pamphlet on Estate Procedures for Executors, Administrators, Collectors By Affidavit and Summary Administration please click on the following links: